 Organizations are concerned about their ability to hire and retain the best workers.
 The evidence suggests that employees are more attracted to and more committed to ethical organizations.
 "People who know that they are working for something larger with a more noble purpose can be expected to be loyal and dependable, and, at a minimum, more inspired."
-35
+28

-As this book goes to press, graduating students at more than 80 colleges and universities now sign or recite the "Graduation Pledge," in which they promise to "take into account the social and environmental consequences of any job" they consider.
+Graduating students at nearly 150 colleges and universities now sign or recite the "Graduation Pledge," in which they promise to "take into account the social and environmental consequences of any job" they consider.
 They also pledge to "try to improve these aspects of any organizations" where they work.
-Prospective employers should be very interested in these graduates and their concerns, which go beyond just making a living.
-36 (Go to www.graduationpledge.org for more information.)
+Elite universities such as Harvard and Cornell are participating.
+Prospective employers should be very interested in these graduates and their concerns that go beyond just making a living.29 (Go to www.graduationpledge.org for more information.)